lippertmarkus/lippertmarkus.github.io/_posts/2021-11-05-k8s-win22-hostprocess.md

 tags: [Containers,Kubernetes,Windows]
 ---

 Kubernetes v1.22+ together with containerd v1.6+ [introduced HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/) for Windows nodes as an alpha feature.
-Like priviledged Linux containers this allows for many management scenarios like driver, networking and storage provisioning where host access is needed.
-Proxy tools like [`wins`](https://github.com/rancher/wins/) or [`csi-proxy`](https://github.com/kubernetes-csi/csi-proxy) are now no longer needed.
+Like priviledged Linux containers this allows for many management scenarios like driver, networking and storage provisioning where host access is required.
+Running proxy tools like [`wins`](https://github.com/rancher/wins/) or [`csi-proxy`](https://github.com/kubernetes-csi/csi-proxy) on the host is now no longer needed.

+I'll describe how you can set up a cluster with HostProcess container support by yourself before going into the technical aspects.
+If you don't want to try it out yourself, feel free to directly jump to the [introduction of HostProcess containers](#intro-to-windows-hostprocess-containers).

 ## Setting up a cluster with HostProcess Container support